netresearch/dhl-module-versenden-m1/doc/src/EndUserDoc.rst

 ---------------------------

 The available services as well as preferred days and preferred times depend on the actual shipping address and country.
+The DHL Parcel Management API is used for this during the checkout process.
 Unusable services will be hidden in the checkout automatically.

 If the order contains articles which are not in stock, it won't be possible to book